EolnMsuk/AntiDarkSword/README.md

 ## 🔍 How the Protection Works (Allow-By-Default)

-To protect yourself, you must go into the tweak settings and enable one of the **Preset Rules** tiers or explicitly **RESTRICT** the apps you want to lock down.
+To protect yourself, you must go into the tweak settings and enable one of the Preset Rules tiers or explicitly RESTRICT the apps you want to lock down.

-**🛡️ Lockdown Mode Update**
+**🛡️ Modular Lockdown Mode & Firmware Awareness**
 You can now use this tweak instead of Apple's Native Lockdown Mode.
-AntiDarkSword effectively acts as a "Modular Lockdown Mode."
-It now hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers.
+AntiDarkSword effectively acts as a "Modular Lockdown Mode," featuring intelligent OS detection to adapt to your device's capabilities:
+* **For iOS 16+:** It hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers to surgically disable the vulnerable JIT compiler.
+* **For iOS 15.x:** Because the native Lockdown Mode APIs do not exist on iOS 15, the tweak automatically detects your firmware and safely falls back to a strict JavaScript kill-switch.
+This guarantees that devices on older jailbreaks remain fully protected against WebKit zero-days without failing silently in the background.

-Because it targets the specific rendering and downloading processes that exploit kits use as entry points, **this tweak protects equally—if not more—against known zero-click payloads, while allowing you to keep essential system features functional.** You retain your wired accessory permissions, shared albums, smart home integrations, and the baseline UI of your safe apps, while neutralizing the exact memory-corruption vulnerabilities attackers rely on.
+Because it targets the specific rendering and downloading processes that exploit kits use as entry points, this tweak protects equally—if not more—against known zero-click payloads, while allowing you to keep essential system features functional.
+You retain your wired accessory permissions, shared albums, smart home integrations, and the baseline UI of your safe apps, while neutralizing the exact memory-corruption vulnerabilities attackers rely on.

 ## ✨ Features